-- Add a general, shared-use computer lab at Amesbury Middle School, including interactive whiteboard and projector. - Complete implementation of school hardware inventory and software licensing management system. - Ensure that each classroom in the district is equipped with some type of remote device that will allow a teacher to control his/her computer while moving around within the room.
+FY 2012-2013 - Continue our district-wide deployment of digital projectors.
+Complete the implementation of school hardware inventory and software licensing management system.
+Ensure that each classroom in the district is equipped with some type of remote device that will allow a teacher to control his/her computer while moving around within the room.

-- Provide each school in the district with two classroom-size sets of interactive handheld learning devices. - Ensure that each elementary school in the district has at least one interactive whiteboard/projector setup per grade level; and that the middle and high schools have at least two per grade level.
+FY 2013-2014 - Provide each school in the district with two classroom-size sets of interactive hand- held learning devices.
+Ensure that each elementary school in the district has at least one interactive whiteboard/projector setup per grade level; and that the middle and high schools have at least two per grade level.

-• Bring ratios down to 5 students per Type A computer, and 2-3 students per Type A/B computer by replacing lab and library lab computers every three years.
+FY 2014-2105 - Commit to a ratio of 5 students per Type A computer, and 2-3 students per Type A/B computer by replacing lab and library lab computers every 3 years.
+Work toward the goal of 1-1 computing through all available technologies including tablet computers.